We have received your inquiry and our staff will shortly be in contact with you.

 Today travel down to mysterious Mid-Wales.
 Along the way, why not stop at the town of Beddgelert?
 In the Welsh language Beddgelert means ‘The Grave of Gelert’, referring to the dog of medieval Welsh Prince Llewelyn the Great.
 This is one of the great legends of Wales and the village is well worth a stop to explore.

 Overnight: Mid Wales

 Day 6: Mid Wales > Cardiff

-This morning why not spend some time in the busy coastal town of Aberystwyth before taking a ride on the Vale of Rheidol Steam Railway from Aberystwyth and spending some time in the village of Devil’s Bridge in the heart of the Cambrian Mountains.
+This morning why not spend some time in the busy coastal town of Aberystwyth?
+Or take a ride on the Vale of Rheidol Steam Railway from Aberystwyth and spending some time in the village of Devil’s Bridge in the heart of the Cambrian Mountains.
 Take a walk around the mythical waterfalls here which are said to be the last place the Devil visited in Wales.
 This afternoon travel to the capital city of Cardiff, where your accommodation for the next two nights will be.

 Day 7: Cardiff

 Today you will get the chance to explore Wales’ vibrant capital.
 You could spend some time exploring Cardiff Castle which stands proudly in the centre, or travel to St. Fagan’s, one of Europe’s leading open-air museums.
 This National History Museum explores all aspects of how people in Wales have lived, worked and spent their leisure time.